ItzSomebody/radon/devspaces/README.md

 On the other hand, the validation process also happens asynchronously, so you should wait for a successful validation message in your email inbox or in the Taskbar Notification Area.

-### What Does The 'create' Command Do?

-1. Create a new Docker Container Configuration called `trilogy-radon` in your DevSpaces with information coming from the file `devspaces.yml` and the `Dockerfile` itself.

-2. Trigger the aforementioned build/validation process.

-At the end of this process you can see the Configuration in the [DevSpaces User Interface][dfds-ui] with status `Stopped`, but in the middle with status `Building`, `Creating` and `Validating`.

 ## Start the Docker Container

 With the Docker Container Configuration in place and validated, now it's possible to start the Docker Container with the Development Servers running on it.
 Please proceed with the following command: